jonathanburgossaldivia/Sp33d3rR/README.md

 ## License

-This project is licensed under the Eclipse License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Eclipse Public License 2.0 - see the [LICENSE.md](LICENSE.md) file for details